 For our work with asylum seekers and refugees we are recognised as a Garden of Sanctuary.

-We are a cooperative organisation and registered as a limited company.
-We operate as a not-for-profit social enterprise meaning any profit we generate is invested back into the project.
+We are registered as a limited company and operate as a not-for-profit social enterprise meaning any profit we generate is invested back into the project.